Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Going through a divorce is never easy.
 It can be a highly emotional time and can bring a lot of stress to everyone involved.
 Having a skilled lawyer to help you navigate this process can be helpful in ensuring that you are getting the most favorable income possible.
 An experienced lawyer may also be able to help you ensure your children’s well-being is protected.

-At the Law Office of Richard Roman Shum, we have extensive experience in handling both legal separation and divorce cases.
-Family lawyer Richard Shum and our team of experienced attorneys are dedicated to providing the best possible representation for our clients in New York City.
+At the Law Office of Richard Roman Shum, Esq., we have extensive experience in handling both legal separation and divorce cases.
+Led by top-rated family lawyer Richard Shum, our team is dedicated to providing the best possible representation for our clients in New York City.
 Our firm’s profile and reputation speak for themselves, and we have received numerous positive reviews from satisfied clients.

 Contact us today at (646) 259-3416 to schedule a free consultation.